mhibatallah/RNNWavefunctions/README.md

 - num_samples: Number of samples (Batch size) used for training.
 - Seed: to get reproducible results.

-For further questions or inquiries, please email mohamed.hibat.allah@uwaterloo.ca
+For further questions or inquiries, please feel free to send an email to mohamed.hibat.allah@uwaterloo.ca, we would also appreciate future contributions.